-- The software we use to prepare 3D designs to be printed on our 3D printer is Ultimaker Cura.
+- The software we use to prepare 3D designs to be printed on our 3D printer Ultimaker 3 is Cura.
 A great introduction to the latest version of Ultimaker Cura can be seen here.

 - When you feel like your 3D model is ready to print, you can submit the .stl file to us via our online form.
-Note: the form calls for a training for users who are new to 3D printing.
+Use your R-MC username and password to access the form.
+Training or previous experience is required of users who are new to 3D printing.

 Audio Editing and Podcasting